chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Settling Particles
 ~~~~~~~~~~~~~~~~~~

-In this section we show the difference of the parameter file ``settling-particles.prm`` needed to settle the particles with the same gravity direction as the pneumatic conveying simulation.
-Also, many sections related to the loading are not needed such as the the insertion info, the floating walls, and the solid objects.
+In this section we show the difference in the parameter file ``settling-particles.prm`` needed to settle the particles with the same gravity vector as the pneumatic conveying simulation.
+Consequently, many sections related to the loading are not needed such as the the insertion info, the floating walls, and the solid objects.

 Simulation Control
 ------------------